 5. Seek out names that symbolize your Jewish journey.

 Tani Prell Epstein, a member of the Union for Reform Judaism’s 2018 JewV’Nation Fellowship, chose the Hebrew name Tikvah Shalom, words that means “hope” and “peace,” respectively.
 Like Sara, Tani’s connection to her grandparents partly inspired the name she chose:

-“When I 3 three years old, hope (tikvah) came in the form of my grandparents, who quite literally saved my life…My grandma taught me to love people deeply, to question the status quo, and to never be afraid to be different.”
+“When I was 3 three years old, hope (tikvah) came in the form of my grandparents, who quite literally saved my life…My grandma taught me to love people deeply, to question the status quo, and to never be afraid to be different.”

 Tani says she would have lost hope in religion had it not been for Judaism and learning about Jews’ eternal relationship with tikvah, from slavery in Egypt through the Holocaust and beyond.
 “The Jews have always overcome,” she says.
 “They have always protected, learned, and created.
 As a 12-year-old, the Jewish people gave me hope.
-I thought, ‘If they can do it so can I.’”
+I thought, ‘If they can do it, so can I.’”